rse-ops/maestro-examples/README.md

  - [Hello World](hello-world): run a hello-world example with or without Flux in a container.
  - [Lulesh](lulesh): a small example with lulesh plus Flux Framework in a container.
+ - [LAMMPS](lammps): a simple example of LAMMPS across a small set of problem sizes.